selendroid/demoproject-selendroid/README.md

 Selendroid can be used to test hybrid applications.
 The project contains a [cordova sample app](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/resources/employee-directory.apk) and the [EmployeeDirectoryTest](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/java/io/selendroid/demo/webui/EmployeeDirectoryTest.java) demonstrates about how web views can be tested.

+## Writing Tests in other languages

+Selendroid tests can be written in every programming language a selenium client binding is available.
+A simple JUnit based python tests you can find [here](https://github.com/selendroid/demoproject-selendroid/blob/master/src/main/python/FindElementTest.py).

 # More Details?
 More details about selendroid can be found in the  [documentation](http://selendroid.io).